 |Lack of public amenities||To create a continuous public realm|

 |Inadequate connectivity to river||To improve accessibility & connectivity|

 |Inability to retain water||To retain & replenish water|

 The Master Plan also intends to integrate other parallel relevant projects like the Heritage precinct redevelopment, Proposed Barrage, Riverfront parks and walkway.

 The Concept Master plan is an attempt to formulate a blueprint of a comprehensive, imaginable, legible and resilient river edge enriched with pedestrian trails, visitor facilities, spaces designated and designed for congregation, festivals and performances.
 The riverfront is proposed to be developed as a green and recreational space that can transform the existing neglected waterfront into a centre for social, cultural and recreational activities in the city.
-Construction of Embankments to strengthen River Edge of both banks (approx. 33 km on each side) with respect to the level of 50 year of flood return period given by CWPRS.
+Construction of Embankments to strengthen River Edge of both banks. (approx. 33 km on each side)

 - Cleaning the River by integrating Tapi Shuddhikaran Project.

 - Broad zoning of Master plan has been done with reference to Land availability and Activity Mapping.